rugbyprof/3013-Algorithms/Assignments/A05/README.md

 - Place part ones output in a file called `tenthousandwords.txt` one crazy word per line with one space between words (like the above example).
 - Place part two of your solution in `analyze_trees.cpp`.
 And a compiled version in `analyze_trees.exe`.
 If I run `analyze_trees.exe` from the command line I should be able to run it like: `analyze_trees.exe myinput.txt` and have it analyze my crazy words input file.
 - You should have the output for the analysis of your crazy words file in `analysis.out`
-- The directory structure of this project should mimic the following;
+- The directory structure (not the order) of this project should mimic the following;

 ```
 .